Approved by the Nursing and Midwifery Council (NMC)

-If you’ve successfully completed a foundation degree in nursing or a related subject and you are working in a healthcare setting, complete your learning with a full honours degree to become a Registered Adult Nurse with a full honours degree.
-Study while you work, with no tuition fees.
+If you’ve successfully completed a foundation degree in nursing or a related subject and you are working in a healthcare setting, complete your learning to become a Registered Adult Nurse with our Registered Nurse Degree Apprenticeship.
+Study for an honour’s degree in adult nursing while you work, with no tuition fees.

 Nursing really is a job for life.
 As an adult nurse, you’ll make a difference to many people’s lives, including your own.
 As a registered nurse you’ll have the choice of a wide range of roles.
 You may choose to become a community professional and work in patients’ homes, clinic, GP surgeries or nursing homes.
 Or you may want to work as a nursing specialist or consultant within a hospital.
 Or you could take your education further still, conduct research or go into healthcare management.

 Our course aims to help you become a confident, compassionate nurse with the knowledge and skills you need to deliver high-quality, person-centred nursing care.

 We are dedicated to the continual improvement of every aspect of healthcare and delivering the values set out in the NHS Constitution.
 You'll develop your skills in the fundamentals of nursing and patient care, developing skills in inter-professional team working and taking a collaborative approach to your work – recognising patients as partners in their care.
 As a qualified nurse you’ll identify people’s needs before planning and providing care.

 You'll also develop valuable skills such as critical thinking, digital literacy, problem solving, leadership, and self-directed learning.
 You'll hone your ability to appraise and apply research findings in practice, to support the delivery of safe and evidence-based care that is underpinned by contemporary health and social care policies, guidelines and legislation (international, national and local).

 We’re proud to have been shortlisted for Nurse Education Provider of the Year in both 2019 and 2020.